 “Staffing agencies’ second biggest overhead cost next to payroll is insurance,” according to Spark Talent Acquisition owner Aaron Opalewski.
 This makes it essential for agency owners to find affordable coverage that also fully protects their business, and the best way to do that is to compare multiple offers.

 “It is important to choose the right insurance partner.
 Not only do you want them to quote you insurance at a favorable rate, but you are also looking for a coach—someone who can continue to teach you about and help you set a standard for best practices.
 My advice would be to shop for multiple brokers and ensure that those brokers are willing to educate you.
 They should go into detail on the carrier and what the pros and cons of working with that carrier may be.
 Picking the right one can set you up for success, keep your business competitive, and help to put processes in place that keep people safe at work.” – Aaron Opalewski, Founder & CEO, Spark Talent Acquisition Inc.

 In many situations, people use the terms staffing agency and employment agency to mean the same thing.
 For insurance, however, employment agencies make permanent placements.
 This distinction is important to make on your application because misclassification can impact coverage for the workers you place with business temporarily.

 Staffing Insurance Frequently Asked Questions (FAQs)

 We’ve tried to answer many of the questions a staffing agency owner might have about business insurance.
 However, the variety of operations in the industry may bring additional questions to mind, so we’ve answered a few additional ones here.
-If you have more questions, please ask them in the comment section of post them to our forum.

 1. Are temporary employees independent contractors?